ademola-adekunle/nrcbiosensorapps/OnlineBiosensorMCU/README.md

 # OnlineBiosensorMCU
+Version 1 is currently tested on python 2.7.
+It is functional on the Raspberry Pi 3 and on Windows.
-This program is currently tested on python 3.7 and python 3.8.
+Version 2 is currently tested on python 3.7 and python 3.8.
 It is also functional on the Raspberry Pi 3/4 and on Windows.

 ## Version 0
 This folder contains the old biosensor data acquisition program.
 It features 4 separate working programs: two for Linux (TOX and BODCOD) and two for Windows (TOX and BODCOD)